 Once/Abasto is a bustling neighborhood just a short subway-ride west of Microcentro.
-The predominately working class area is a refreshing — if somewhat chaotic — change from the cosmopolitan air of other sections of the city.
+The predominantly working class area is a refreshing — if somewhat chaotic — change from the cosmopolitan air of other sections of the city.

 Local shops line the sidewalks with everything from clothes, linens and books to home appliances and even custom-made manikins, just in case you’re in the market for one.

 The neighborhood’s crown jewel, at least in terms of architecture and commerce, is the Mercado de Abasto, or Abasto Shopping one of the nicest shopping centers in Buenos Aires.

 If you’re looking for a deal, just on the outskirts of the mercado are small gallerias offering electronics, pirated DVD’s, and cheeky lingerie at a considerable markdown.